-Year 9 students have the opportunity to attend a three-day adventure camp during Term Three at The Summit, Trafalgar.
+Year 9 students have the opportunity to attend a three-day adventure camp.
 Victoria University Secondary College aims for each student to aspire and achieve personal growth, enabling students to discover their true capabilities whilst letting go of the hindering self-imposed beliefs.
 All activities encompass the core foundations of problem solving, communication and teamwork that are required to be successful in a range of diverse activities required at school and in life in general.